peisong0109/Running-a-Hadoop-MapReduce-wordcount-application-in-Docker/README.md

 ## Configure and save the hadoop image

 ##### Step 1:
-Pull the ubuntu image from docker:
+Pull the ubuntu image from docker as a base image:

 ```
 docker pull ubuntu